yashik2020/mortgage_balance/readme.md

 - The amount you will be losing by putting down payment
 - The amount is accrued as equity by paying off the loan principal

-Bring all this together and you will have an idea on the economies of purchasing a house, specially if you are looking at it as an short to mid term investment.
+Bring all this together and you will have an idea on the economies of purchasing a house, specially if you are looking at it as a short to mid term investment.